pghpete/oboat/bathymetry-procedures.md

 # OBOAT OBAL-base Unmanned Autonomous Bathymetry Boat
+## Bathymetry Procedures

 **Goal:**

 The goal of this project is to create an autonomous boat that can be deployed in bodies of water and measure the depth, guided by gps way-points and return to launch.
-Using the data collected us GIS software to produce a map of the river bed.
-Document and share the entire process from building the vehicle to gathering the data and producing the resulting charts and maps.
+Using the data col

 **Software:**
 - Ardurover